Wormnest/graphicex/readme.md

 I have also added support for loading Gimp XCF files, jpeg images, Maya IFF images, Amiga ilbm/pbm images, an ImageViewer example, some unit tests, and Fpc/Lazarus Win32/Win64 compatibility.
+Recently I have started adding color management support using LCMS.
 For more details see the [graphicex](/graphicex/readme.md) folder.

 2. external